Webinar:-Step into the future of Next-Generation Testing by learning to accelerate your testing with AI in our webinar Register Now !

 Types of Mobile testing automation frameworks:

 Module-Based Testing Framework, as the name implies, depends on a number of modules to function.
 In order to produce the greatest results from the automation test, you would need to develop unique scripts for each module and ensure that they work together.
 Changes to the application’s functionality won’t have an impact on the modules.
 The scripts are safe unless they are manually changed.
-Given that a high level of modularization is produced by merging multiple modules, this provides a cost-effective management approach.
-Productivity is still at its highest level.
-But, if necessary, it can take a lot of time and effort to make modifications to the test data individually.

 Based on the modular foundation, the library architecture framework for automated testing offers several extra advantages.
 Instead of separating the programme under test into the many scripts that must be executed, related jobs inside the scripts are found and afterwards grouped by function, allowing the application to be eventually divided up into common goals.
 The test scripts can access this library of functions anytime they are required.